hannibunny/nlpbook/NLP/_build/html/_sources/04ngram/04ngram.md

 Subject of this subsection is the evaluation of language models.
 If we have a trained language model, how can we assess it's quality?
 Or similarly: if we have trained several different language models, how can we determine the best one?

 In general evaluation of language models can be categorized into *intrinsic* and *extrinsic* evaluation.
 In the case of **extrinsic evaluation**, the lanugage model is not evaluated directly in an isolated manner.
 Instead the language model is integrated into the application, e.g. speech recognition, translation, automatic correction, and the quality of the application is determined in an end-to-end manner.
-However, **Intrinsic evaluation** is application-independend.
+However, **intrinsic evaluation** is application-independent.
 It calculates a metric, which depends only on the language model itself.
 In this subsection, only intrinsic evaluation is addressed.

 As usual in the context of Machine Learning, the following datasets (corpora) must be distinguished